Air-sea rescue: Germany

 The German Seenotdienst operated 14 Heinkel He 59 floatplanes as well as a variety of fast boats.

-The principles of coordinating small surface boat rescue efforts with direction and assistance from air units were developed in the 1930s in Germany.
+In the 1930s, the principles of coordinating small surface boat rescue efforts with direction and assistance from air units were developed in Germany.
 In 1935, Lieutenant Colonel Konrad Goltz of the German Air Force (Luftwaffe), a supply officer based at the port of Kiel, was given the task of organizing the Seenotdienst (Sea Rescue Service), an air-sea rescue organization focusing on the North Sea and the Baltic Sea.
-To this end, Goltz gained coordination with aircraft units of the Kriegsmarine as well as with civilian lifeboat societies.
+Goltz coordinated with aircraft units of the Kriegsmarine and civilian lifeboat societies.

 Early in 1939, with the growing probability of war against Great Britain, the Luftwaffe carried out large-scale rescue exercises over water.
 Land-based German bombers used for search duties proved inadequate in terms of range, thus new bomber air bases were constructed along the coast to facilitate an air net over the Baltic and North seas.

 Following this, the Luftwaffe determined to procure a purpose-built air-sea rescue seaplane, choosing the Heinkel He 59, a twin-engine biplane with pontoons.
-A total of 14 He 59s were sent to be fitted with first aid equipment, electrically heated sleeping bags, artificial respiration equipment, a floor hatch with a telescoping ladder to reach the water, a hoist, signaling devices, and lockers to hold all the gear.
+14 He 59s were fitted with first aid equipment, electrically heated sleeping bags, artificial respiration equipment, a floor hatch with a telescoping ladder to reach the water, a hoist, signaling devices, and lockers to hold all the gear.